What Is Polkadot and Is It a Good Investment?

 Potential Risks of Investing In Polkadot

-Polkadot was first introduced by its founder, Gavin Wood, in 2016 via a whitepaper.
-At fewer than five years old, with less than a year on the market, it has no track record for comparison yet, which makes it significantly riskier.
+Polkadot was created by Ethereum founder Gavin Wood and introduced in 2016 via a whitepaper.
+As a newer cryptocurrency, it has little track record for comparison, which makes it significantly riskier.
 Other risks include:

 Is Polkadot a Good Investment?

 Polkadot is still very young.
 If you like taking risks, your investment could pay off big in the long run.
-But it could also go bust if a newer, better technology comes along in the form of a competitor and overtakes Polkadot.
+But it could also go bust if a newer, better technology comes along and overtakes Polkadot.

 While Polkadot has many projects in the pipeline, it will take some time for this new cryptocurrency to see true success.
 The good news is that it already has monetary value in exchanges, making it a crypto worth watching.